 5. Put a Disaster Recovery Plan in Place

-Despite all the preventive measures you take, you need to prepare for the possibility that you will get hit.
-So, it would be best if you had a disaster recovery plan.
-You need to be able to back up data as often as is appropriate—ideally every 15 minutes for critical data.
-You also need to easily verify that your whole environment is backed up, including your remote workers and any SaaS applications you use, such as Microsoft 365.
+Despite all the preventive measures you take, you need to prepare for the possibility of getting hit.
+So you need a disaster recovery plan.
+Period.
+You need to be able to back up data as often as is appropriate.
+That can range from continuous data protection that takes snapshots of your data every 90 seconds to hourly, daily, or weekly backups, depending on your requirements and the type of data you are backing up.
+You must also be able to easily verify that your whole environment is backed up, including your remote workers and any SaaS applications you use, such as Microsoft 365.

-A good disaster-recovery solution will back up your data to a location of your choice and on a schedule that suits you.
-It will also be easy to test, which is crucial because testing is the only way you can validate that your recovery time goals can be met.
+A good disaster recovery solution will back up your data to the locations of your choice and on a schedule that fits your needs.
+It will also be easy to test, which is crucial because testing is the only way to validate that your recovery time objectives and recovery point objectives (RTOs/RPOs) can be met.
 It may seem obvious, but this is where many solutions fall short.
 Your disaster recovery solution must be able to recover your data every time and on time.
 When ransomware hits, you want to be confident you can recover your data and get on with business as soon as possible.

-Check out this step-by-step guide to creating a disaster recovery plan.
+Check out this step-by-step guide to creating a disaster recovery plan as a good starting point.

 There is no perfect defense against ransomware.
-The best approach is a multilayered one that includes educating your staff, investing in reliable data backup and recovery and immutable storage solutions, and having a robust disaster recovery plan.
-That’s how organizations can stay ahead of this growing threat and protect their data and bottom line.
+The best approach is a multilayered one that includes educating your staff and investing in data resilience, including reliable data backup, disaster recovery, and immutable storage solutions.
+And it includes having a robust disaster recovery plan.
+That’s how you can stay ahead of this growing threat and protect your data and bottom line.

 To learn how Arcserve can help you prevent the consequences of ransomware, talk to an expert Arcserve technology partner.